February 18, 2021

 Author: Nicholas Carl

-Khamenei has interfered in the election process to help Raisi become president.
+Khamenei could simply continue supporting Raisi indirectly as he has done throughout the election cycle.
 The Guardian Council—the state body constitutionally responsible for vetting and approving electoral candidates—*announced the final list of presidential candidates on May 25.
-Khamenei largely controls the Guardian Council, whose members he directly and indirectly appoints, and used it to cultivate a field of candidates that feigns political diversity while benefiting Raisi.
-Most of the approved candidates are hardliners.
-The council disqualified leading moderates and reformists, including former Parliament Speaker Ali Larijani and First Vice President Eshagh Jahangiri.
-These disqualified politicians would have been Raisi’s greatest opponents.
-Raisi’s competition now comprises other hardliners, some of whom have supported him previously.
-Khamenei *defended the Guardian Council from domestic criticism on May 27.
+Khamenei largely controls the Guardian Council, whose members he directly and indirectly appoints.
+The Guardian Council’s vetting in this cycle has produced a field of candidates that feigns political diversity while benefiting Raisi.
+Most of the approved candidates are hardliners, and the council disqualified Raisi’s chief moderate and reformist competitors.
+Raisi’s competition now comprises mostly of other hardliners, some of whom have supported him previously.

 - Iranian Presidential Election Tracker: Ghalibaf and allies move to take presidency and parliament | Nicholas Carl | April 22, 2021